Vegan BBQ Pulled Jackfruit – eat it on a sandwich, in a taco, or by itself! Easy to make and customize based on your favorite flavor bbq sauce.

-*Flavor will depend on the bbq sauce you use.
+*Flavor will largely depend on the bbq sauce you use.
 Since my bbq sauce was already spicy, I didn't add any more spices.
-But if you use a plainer bbq sauce and find it's missing some flavor, I like to add some smoked paprika (1/2 teaspoon or so) and a tablespoon of apple cider vinegar and/or a dash of liquid smoke.
+But if you use a plainer bbq sauce and find it's missing some flavor, I like to add some smoked paprika (1/2 teaspoon or so), a tablespoon of apple cider vinegar and/or a dash of liquid smoke.

 Amount Per Serving: Calories: 131Total Fat: 5gSaturated Fat: 1gTrans Fat: 0gUnsaturated Fat: 4gCholesterol: 0mgSodium: 494mgCarbohydrates: 21gFiber: 1gSugar: 16gProtein: 1g